How to make Word documents accessible

 - Select 'Repeat Header Rows'.

-Word will only allow you to add one marked-up header to using the top row of your table.
+Word is limited in that it will only allow you to add one marked-up header to using the top row of your table.

-To add a second header to rows using the first column of your table, you will need to use a PDF editor like Acrobat Pro.
+To add a second header using the first column of cells in your table, you will need to use a PDF editor tool like Acrobat Pro.

 Turn off rows that break across pages